AdaCore/spark2014/docs/lrm/source/representation-issues.rst

 Refined_Post aspects specified.

 .. todo::
-   A detailed semantics of these aspects will be provided in a future issue of this document.
+   Provide a detailed semantics for Refined_Pre and Refined_Post aspects on Unchecked_Conversion.
+To be completed in a post-Release 1 version of this document.

 Data Validity
 ~~~~~~~~~~~~~